 Everyone kept saying what a hideous place New York is to find love – and I was starting to believe them.
 Not only was I surrounded by bitter singles (both female and male), but I was reaching out to loads of men online who I felt were well within my league and barely getting a response, let alone a date.
 While it was incredibly disheartening, I always came back to these two principles: 1.
 New York was where I wanted to be for my career, friendships and life in general (at least for the time being) and, 2.
 The idea that I couldn’t find love in New York was flat-out ridiculous.
-I just needed to ‘harden the f*ck up’ and keep going until I found my proverbial needle in a haystack.
+I just needed to keep going until I found my proverbial needle in a haystack.
 (Although, that’s perhaps not the best analogy, as I can imagine finding a needle in a haystack would result in a nasty prick.)

 Step 4.
 Appreciate each experience for what it is